vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

     PART1          1310720         17        256        244         244    2097152
     ````

-	From the above output, observe that PART1 so far has 17 extents, 256 allocated on-disk blocks (BLOCKS) and 244 used blocks (DATABLOCKS), All rows in 244 blocks on disk is loaded to the IM column store (BLOCKSINMEM).
+	From the above output, observe that PART1 so far has 17 extents, 256 allocated on-disk blocks (BLOCKS) and 244 used blocks (DATABLOCKS), All rows in 244 blocks on disk are loaded into the IM column store (BLOCKSINMEM).

   Note: If the table does not have PRIORITY ENABLED and you execute another Bulk Load, then those segments will be populated either during the next query or when you execute DBMS_INMEMORY.POPULATE (Step 10 ).